 After an apparent peak in the late 1970s, the average Pacific halibut size-at-age declined steadily through around 2010, after which is has been relatively stable, although the coastwide trend masks differences among geographic regions (Stewart 2017).
 The largest declines in size-at-age have been observed in the Gulf of Alaska (GOA).
-During this period of decline, there have been several analyses evaluating the desirability of the MSL.
-Myhre (1974) found that a 32" MSL was optimal only under the lowest discard mortality rates, and that rates above 25% would indicate a 75 cm (~30") or lower MSL even at the very high size-at-age observed at that time.
+During this period of decline in size-at-age, there have been several analyses evaluating the effects on the stock and fishery of the MSL.
+Myhre (1974) found that a 32" MSL was 'optimal' (with regard to fishery yield) only under the lowest discard mortality rates, and that rates above 25% would indicate a 75 cm or lower MSL even at the very high size-at-age observed at that time.
 He argued that the fishery would likely adjust selectivity by moving away from areas of smaller fish and thus reduce the magnitude of discard mortality.
-He further noted that the value of larger fish would be higher, and thus the fishery would benefit from the 81 cm MSL.
+He further noted that the value of larger fish would be higher, and thus the fishery would benefit from the 32" MSL.